buildingSMART/IFC4.x-IF/tests/AL01/Dataset/README.md

 ### Alignment parameters for vertical segments

 The vertical profile is described in LandXML as "Profile".
-An fundamental difference with IFC is that vertical layout is described using PVI, which is the point of intersection of the two adjacent grade lines.
+A fundamental difference with IFC is that vertical layout is described using PVI, which is the point of vertical intersection of the two adjacent grade lines.
 They must be converted to a segment-based representation in IFC.

 https://github.com/bSI-RailwayRoom/IFC4.x-IF/blob/f6e0ec9875f7e0daf6565bd7e3c8a2cd675a97ab/tests/AL01/Dataset/BC001_Alignment.xml#L663-L665